The broad field of human services focuses on meeting human needs through a variety of methods and in a variety of settings.

 What Kind of Job Can I Get?

-Human Services includes types of work that are traditionally associated with government and non-profit sectors.
+Human services includes types of work that are traditionally associated with government and non-profit sectors, as well as a variety of positions that focus on helping others, meeting human need, and promoting social and economic justice.

 - Social work